XRuff/GoogleAnalytics/README.md

     ...
 ```

 You can invoke parameters into control in latte template.
 1st parameter is GA code.
 2nd parameter should be boolean and manage displaying GA directive for user's session - `ga('set', 'userId', {$user->id});`.
-Both parameters are optioanl.
+Both parameters are optional.

 ```smarty
     ...